-Focus: Complex Systems, Network Science, Data Science and Product Development
+Advice on Complex Systems, Network Science, Data Science and product development

 A theoretical physicist at his core, Suresh is a renowned leader in the fields of Data Science, Customer Intelligence and Marketing Analytics.
 His broad and deep understanding across science, computing and technology has enabled him to motivate and coordinate diverse teams to generate innovation in these fields.